 is as the "broadcast station" for streaming audio.
 It can be

 thought of as a lightweight "pub–sub" service with a filesystem interface.

 Hub invokes hubfs to create a 9p filesystem of pipe–like Hubs available

 as a /srv and starts an rc(1) shell with its file descriptors

 redirected to these hubs, then uses hubshell as a client for these

-to GNU screen but without the additional complexities of TTY
+similar to screen/tmux but without the additional complexities

 Hubfs can be used to provide general purpose pipes locally or across a network, with some special features.
 Most notably, echoing freeze to the ctl file will change the behavior of the hub files from pipe–like with blocking reads to simple static files that can be viewed and edited with normal tools.
 Writing melt to ctl will restore pipe–like behavior and resume the normal flow of data.